The Best Scandinavian Eyewear Brands

 LINDBERG, ØRGREEN, FLEYE and more

 Everyone has heard of “Scandinavian design”.
 We associate it with certain objects and images.
 In a nutshell, this design approach is characterized by simplicity, clean and linear forms as well as natural elements together with a sense of casual minimalism.
 Whether it’s interior design or fashion, the Scandi Style stands out with its simple design language.
 It’s stripped-down and timeless design elements are perfectly alive in the modern tradition of Scandinavian eyewear.
-It’s a style marked by a purist, no-frills approach without unnecessary gimmicks.
+Just look at LINDBERG eyeglasses – purist without unnecessary gimmicks.

 Due to its timelessness, Scandinavian design has been adopted by numerous international designers.
 They use the principles to create stylish eyewear around the world.
 It’s a declaration of love to Scandinavia and the region’s influential design heritage.
 Holding the torch in the region are famous eyewear brands like LINDBERG or ØRGREEN OPTICS from Denmark, where every collection evolves the elegant rules of Scandinavian design.